falkr/ttm4175/pages/day3.md

 Most servers used in companies and businesses run in headless mode, as it makes the servers faster and easier to manage.
 Also, most companies don't even own their own servers anymore, but rent servers as services in big data centers that are remotely located.

 So we don't have access to the computer via monitor, keyboard or mouse.
-What we _can_ do though, is remotely manage and control it through **SSH**.
+What we _can_ do though, is remotely manage and control it through a service (or pgoram) called **SSH** _("secure shell")_.
+This program gives remote access to the shell (the terminal or command line) of the Raspberry --- remote means from another computer.

+### Turn on SSH

-This service needs to be enabled **in your Raspberry Pi** with the following commands:
+First, SSH needs to be enabled **in your Raspberry Pi** with the following commands:

 ```bash
 sudo systemctl enable ssh
 sudo systemctl start ssh
 ```

+### Connecting to the Raspberry Pi

+Connect the monitor, keyboard and mouse in the lab again with the stationary PC from the lab.
+(It's okay to carefully take out the USB and HDMI connector from the Pi.)
-Now, **from your desktop** you can access your Raspberry Pi using the IP address you found earlier and the command `ssh` as such:
+Log into the PC of the lab with your norma NTNU account.
+Now, **from the lab PC** you can access your Raspberry Pi using the IP address you found earlier and the command `ssh` as such:

 ```bash
 ssh pi@<your_ip_address>